-A student must also have approval to possess other telecommunications devices at school, such as netbooks, laptops, tablets, or other portable computers.
+A student must also have approval to possess other personal telecommunications devices at school, such as netbooks, laptops, tablets, or other portable computers.

 Students are not permitted to possess or use personal electronic devices (such as MP3 players, video or audio records, DVD players, cameras, games, or similar electronic devices) at school unless prior permission has been obtained.
-Without such permission, school staff will collect the items and turn them in to the Principal's office.
+If a student has unauthorized personal electronic or telecommunication devices at school, school staff will collect the items and turn them in to the Principal's office.
 The Principal will determine whether to return items to students at the end of the day or contact a parent to pick up the item(s).